Eating a wide variety of healthy foods is essential for normal growth and development.

 For more advice on the types of food children need to eat to be healthy see Eating for Healthy Children: From 2 to 12 years on the HealthEd website.

-For more tasty, easy (and healthy) meal ideas and recipes visit My Family Food.
+For more tasty, easy (and healthy) meal ideas and recipes visit the Healthy Kids website.